Welcome to Copper Ridge Golf Club

 with a private club experience”

 Welcome to Copper Ridge Golf Club and Banquet Center located at 8475 E. Atherton Rd. in Davison Michigan, we are minutes away from I-75 and I-69 via M-15 with easy access to metro Detroit or neighboring Flint metro but secluded from the hustle and bustle of noisy highways and hectic city life.
-Copper Ridge Golf Club is ranked one of the "Best Golf Destinations and Banquet Centers in Michigan" by Davison Index and Genesee County in 2012.
+Copper Ridge Golf Club was voted "best of the best golf course and banquet hall 2013" our 4th year in a row.

 The 18-hole championship course features 6916 yards of lush rolling fairways and large undulating greens.
-Warm up at the driving and putting range before your game.
+Warm up at the driving range and putting green before your round.
 The 18-hole course is accommodating for golfers of all skill levels with four sets of tee boxes at each hole, it is very player friendly, but don't let that fool you.
 This course rewards good golf shots and penalizes poorly hit shots.
-After a fantastic day out on the course, visit Hickory Sticks, our on site sports bar and grille and unwind with a cool drink and one of chefs’ delicious selections!
+After a fantastic day out on the course, visit Hickory Sticks, our on site sports bar, TIKI BAR and grille and unwind with a cool drink and one of chefs’ delicious selections!

 Copper Ridge Golf Club and Banquet Center is an amazing setting for your next league outing, junior golf clinic, company golf outing, wedding, class reunion and more.
 Our friendly staff of catering and banquet professionals will make sure every detail of your event is catered to a “tee!”.